Rosendale (CDP), New York: Decline and disasters

 The village suffered a severe flood in August 1928.
 Several feet of floodwater reached the first floors of buildings on Main Street, and the Kingston Fire Department sent boats to rescue stranded residents.
 In many houses, "muddy and slimy" water had filled the cellar "to the top step of the cellar stairway".
 Driveways had been washed out and planking was put down so that pumps could remove the water.
 Other major floods occurred in March 1936, August 1955, and October 1955.
 The water was as high as 8 ft above the level of the street during the 1955 floods.
 In October 1956, a dinner reception was held to honor the government leaders and flood control officers who had coordinated rescue efforts during the previous year's floods.

 The village petitioned the state for a census recount in 1957 in an attempt to secure additional state aid.
 The recount was performed in March 1957 and showed that the village's population had increased 16 percent since the 1950 census.
 The village received additional state aid.
 In December 1963 the federal government approved a $100,000 appropriation for flood control projects along the Rondout Creek in the town of Rosendale; the plan included changes to the shape of the creek itself and "raising a section of [the village's] Main Street to the level of Route 32".

-On a clear, sunny day in July 1964, a group of six boys went swimming in the Roundout Creek at a park in Rosendale Village.
+On a clear, sunny day in July 1964, a group of six boys went swimming in the Rondout Creek at a park in Rosendale Village.
 After getting out of the creek, the boys were struck by lightning.
 One boy was knocked back into the creek, and regained consciousness as he was being pulled out.
 Two of the boys, Gary Schmitt and Ronald Morelli, died.
 Ronald Morelli was the son of Albert Morelli, who served as Rosendale's fire chief.
 Albert Morelli was part of the team that put out the fire at Reid's Village Inn.